huynguy-db/arcion-docs/content/docs/targets/target-setup/Oracle.md

 ## Oracle Native Import

-For Oracle as both Source and Target systems, Replicant uses Oracle's native Data Pump Import (`impdp`) utility to load data into the Target.
-To set up Replicant and Target Oracle to use this feature, follow the instructions below:
+For Oracle as both source and target systems, Replicant uses Oracle's native Data Pump Import (`impdp`) utility to load data into the target.
+To set up Replicant and target Oracle to use this feature, follow the instructions below:

 ### Set up `impdp` in Replicant host machine
 - Download the [Oracle Instant Client Tools Package ZIP](https://download.oracle.com/otn_software/linux/instantclient/216000/instantclient-tools-linux.x64-21.6.0.0.0dbru.zip) and extract the files.